dexturr/js-identifier/README.md

 * It fixes you into using a single locale for your spelling

 The first is nice but the second one is where most of the power of js-spellcheck comes in, locking all code into a specific locale ensures consistency across all code files!

+# TODO

+This is still very WIP, expect breaking changes and bugs!

+* CLI
+* Configure dictionary
+* Path to dictionary resolution
+* Create a vscode integration